(Closed Head Injury; Head Trauma; Mild Traumatic Brain Injury)

 - Loss of new skills, such as toilet training

 DiagnosisYou will be asked about your symptoms and how the injury occurred.
 Others who witnessed the accident may also be asked to describe what happened and how you reacted.
 A physical exam will be done.
 It will often include brief tests for strength, sensation, balance, reflexes, and memory.Imaging tests evaluate the head, brain, and surrounding structures for injury and/or damage.
 These may include:

 TreatmentThe goal of treatment is to allow the brain to heal.
 The brain can heal on its own with rest and avoiding activities that may be harmful while it heals.

 Mental and Physical RestYou brain will need full rest.
 This means avoiding physical activities and decreasing mentally demanding tasks.
 At first you will need to avoid all activities that need concentration like work or schoolwork.
 For children this also includes video games, watching television, computer activities, or texting.You will be asked to gradually add in mental and physical activities once your initial symptoms are gone at rest.
 Your symptoms, balance, cognition and tolerance to your current activity will be assessed at each stage of recovery.
 This information will be used to decide if you will need further rest or if you are ready to progress to the next step.Follow your doctor's directions on when you should return to work or school.
 Following the recommended schedule will help to speed your recovery.

 Prevent Further DamageThe brain is more vulnerable to injuries while it is healing.
 Some steps to consider include:

-- Avoid certain medicines—especially aspirin , blood thinners, and medicines that cause drowsiness
+- Avoid certain medications—especially aspirin , blood thinners, and medications that cause drowsiness

 - Talk to your doctor about any medication you are taking.